-Gemini Fund Services, LLC, ("GFS"), which has its principal office at 80 Arkay Drive, Suite 110., Hauppauge, New York 11788, serves as administrator, Fund accountant and transfer agent for the Fund pursuant to a Fund Services Agreement (the "Agreement") with the Fund and subject to the supervision of the Board.
-GFS is primarily in the business of providing administrative, Fund accounting and transfer agent services to retail and institutional mutual Fund.
+Gemini Fund Services, LLC, ("GFS" or the "Administrator"), which has its principal office at 80 Arkay Drive, Hauppauge, New York 11788, serves as administrator, fund accountant and transfer agent for the Fund pursuant to the Fund Services Agreement (the "Agreement") with the fund and subject to the supervision of the Board.
+GFS is primarily in the business of providing administrative, fund accounting and transfer agent services to retail and institutional mutual funds.
 GFS is an affiliate of the Distributor.
 GFS may also provide persons to serve as officers of the Fund.
 Such officers may be directors, officers or employees of GFS or its affiliates.

-The Agreement became effective on June 22, 2011 and will remain in effect for two years from the applicable effective date for the Fund, and will continue in effect for successive twelve-month periods provided that such continuance is specifically approved at least annually by a majority of the Board.
-The Agreement is terminable by the Board or GFS on 90 days' written notice and may be assigned by either party, provided that the Trust may not assign this agreement without the prior written consent of GFS.
+The Agreement became effective on March 8, 2010 and will remain in effect for two years from the applicable effective date for the Fund, and will continue in effect for successive twelve-month periods provided that such continuance is specifically approved at least annually by a majority of the Board.
+The Agreement is terminable by the Board or GFS on 90 days' written notice and may be assigned by either party, provided that the Trust may not assign this Agreement without the prior written consent of GFS.
 The Agreement provides that GFS shall be without liability for any action reasonably taken or omitted pursuant to the Agreement.